innoNkubito/movieQuoteApp/README.md

 # Node Movie Quote Sample App
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This project is a voice and SMS app built with FreeClimb that takes a phrase via call or text and says/texts back a movie quote with the provided phrase
+This project is a voice and SMS app built with FreeClimb that takes a phrase via call or text and says/texts back a movie quote containing the provided phrase

 # Description